Automate management with the SQL Server IaaS Agent extension

-Simplified license management: The extension simplifies SQL Server license management, and allows you to quickly identify SQL Server VMs with the Azure Hybrid Benefit enabled using the Azure portal, the Azure CLI, or PowerShell:
+Simplified license management: The extension simplifies SQL Server license management, and allows you to quickly identify SQL Server VMs with the Azure Hybrid Benefit enabled using the Azure portal, PowerShell or the Azure CLI:

 The SQL IaaS Agent extension collects data for the express purpose of giving customers optional benefits when using SQL Server within Azure Virtual Machines.
 Microsoft will not use this data for licensing audits without the customer's advance consent.
 See the SQL Server privacy supplement for more information.

 The SQL Server IaaS Agent extension unlocks a number of feature benefits for managing your SQL Server VM.